 This eventually resulted in a lawsuit that was taken to the Supreme Court, who ruled that “Broad aptitude tests used in hiring practices that disparately impact ethnic minorities must be reasonably related to the job”.

-This ruling also motivated research into the validity of tests of general cognitive ability - the most notable meta-analysis on this topic was released in 1984, and found a mean validity of 0.53.
-This meta and others have been highly scrutinized and debated in the scientific literature: one prominent rebuttal coming from Richardson and Norgate (R&N) who argue the correlation from the Hunter & Schmidt meta is inflated, and a defense coming from Kirkegaard and Zimmer (K&Z - though I should add that Zimmer is the first author here) who argue that the true correlation is between 0.5 - 0.6.
-From what I have read, there are the main points of contention:
+A meta-analysis of the studies on the topic was done in 1984, which found a mean correlation between IQ and job performance of 0.53.
+This meta-analysis and others have been scrutinized and debated in the scientific literature.
+Of note are two articcles: one rebuttal coming from Richardson and Norgate (R&N) who argued the correlation from the Hunter & Schmidt meta is inflated, and a defense coming from Zimmer and Kirkegaard (K&Z) who argue that the true correlation is between 0.5 - 0.6.
+From what I have read in each paper, there are the main points of contention:

-Publication bias: neither of these studies discussed this, but priors are extremely high for this being an issue.
+Publication bias: neither of these studies discussed this, but priors dictate this is should be an issue.

 Correction for reliability of IQ: R&N allege that correcting for unreliability is not a good idea - as IQ tests are not perfectly reliable, correcting for this would inflate their utility in predicting job performance in the real world.
 I think this criticism is appropriate.

 Correction for reliability of job performance: R&N argue that the intra-rater reliability (reliability within raters) should be used to adjust for unreliability instead of the inter-rater reliability (reliability between raters) because raters may value different traits within employees.
-I find this unconvincing (retarded, frankly).
+I find this unconvincing (and retarded, frankly), the purpose of correcting for inter-rater reliability is that people do not perfectly assess talent and productivity of employees perfectly.

-The magnitude of the inter-rater reliability: Z&K note that the original Hunter & Schmidt 1984 meta assumed a reliability of 0.6 - later they published a meta which suggested it was a bit lower: 0.52, so the true correlation would have to be adjusted upwards.
+The magnitude of the inter-rater reliability: Z&K note that the original Hunter & Schmidt 1984 meta assumed a reliability of 0.6, later they published a meta-analysis which suggested that it was actually a bit lower: 0.52, so the true correlation would have to be adjusted upwards.

 Decreasing correlation with time: R&N argue that the correlation between job performance has decreased with time.
 While this could be possible, personally I don’t trust these authors.
-I’ve done meta-analyses before, and the time trend statistics are extremely easy to p-hack using moderators, which is part of the reason why I avoided posting them in the paper I linked.
+Time trend statistics are extremely easy to p-hack using moderators and methodological decisions.

 Restriction of range: R&N argue that correcting for restriction of range after averaging the correlations is improper, and should be done before this correction.
 This is not correct, as applying this correction within studies introduces variance between effect sizes due to imprecise measurements of restriction of range.

 Construct validity of IQ tests: R&N wrote that IQ tests have “poor construct validity” - Z&K argue that they do, and that they have high levels of predictive validity: 0.6 - 0.93 for general gaming ability, and even tests that were designed to measure independent abilities still have a substantial g-factor.
-This is a bad rebuttal from Z&K - construct validity refers to a test’s ability to measure what it intends to measure (intelligence), not it’s ability to predict other tests (predictive validity) or whether different parts of the test intercorrelate (consistency/reliability).
+Construct validity refers to a test’s ability to measure what it intends to measure (intelligence), not it’s ability to predict other tests (predictive validity) or whether different parts of the test intercorrelate (consistency/reliability).
 Regardless, this is a pointless thing to argue about; what matters is the magnitude of the correlation between IQ and job performance, not the mechanism by which it arises.

 Noncausality: both Z&K and R&N go on tangents arguing about the causal nature of the correlation between job performance and IQ.
 This should be investigated for academic purposes, but what really matters is if selecting for IQ works.

-It’s better to use the best studies (large samples, wide range of jobs, corrections for reliability/RR within sample) from the literature to estimate the true correlation instead of the meta-analytic correlation.
-While correction for reliability/RR within the sample is usually a bad idea, in larger samples more precise estimates of these statistics can be made, so it would make more sense to make the adjustment within the sample.
+It’s generally better to use the best studies (large samples, wide range of jobs, corrections for reliability/RoR within sample) from the literature to estimate the true correlation instead of one that uses all of the published literature.

 One of these best studies was recently published: